School Leaver CV: Template, Examples & Writing Guide

 - Adaptability

-7. Add additional sections to your school leaver CV
+7. Add additional sections to a school leaver CV

-Most school leaver CVs tend to blend together—mainly because they often lack extensive work history.
+Most school leaver CVs tend to blend together – mainly because they often lack extensive work history.
 That makes it harder to stand out.
 The solution?
 Personalise your CV with extra sections that showcase your individuality and potential.
-Here's how to do it:

 - Include hobbies and interests on your CV.
-They’re a great way of making you more relatable to the recruiter, it’s proven we like people who are like us.
+They’re a great way of making you more relatable to the recruiter; it’s proven that we like people who are like us.
 It can also demonstrate your abilities.
-E.g. painting and drawing shows you have a creative mind.
+E.g. painting and drawing show you have a creative mind.

-I know what you’re thinking, who actually writes a letter these days?
+I know what you’re thinking: who actually writes a letter these days?
 But in the world of recruitment, cover letters are still a pretty big thing.
-More than half of employers still say they’re a must-have.
-Writing a cover letter to accompany your school leaver CV is another great way of making your job application stand out.
+83% of recruiters say they read cover letters.
+Writing a cover letter to accompany your school-leaver CV is another great way of making your job application stand out.

-- Demonstrate how your skills and experience will help you to excel in the job you’re applying for.
+- Demonstrate how key skills and experience will help you to excel in the job you’re applying for.
 Like your CV, tailor your cover letter to each new job you target.

 - Put a call to action in your cover letter ending by asking to meet or schedule a phone call to discuss the job further.